News

 Premium can be between 0.1% and 2% according to the new terms.

-You can list loans for sale with a discount, with the goal to get out of an investment faster.
+You can list loans for sale with a discount, with the goal to get out of an receivable faster.
 In the “Discount/Premium” column on secondary market, the percent is visualized with a green color and a minus in front of the digit.
 The buyers are more motivated to buy loans with a discount because they make additional profit, regardless of the borrower’s behavior, as they pay a lower price than the nominal amount of the loan.
 Opposite to the premium, the difference between the selling price and the nominal amount gets out of the sellers’ wallet.

 Discount can be between -0.1% and -2% according to the new terms.